notshrxy/notshrxy/README.md

 # 💫 About Me:
 🔭Working on building projects that make a difference.<br>👯Looking forward to tag along for projects in Full-Stack and Game Development.<br>🤝Require assistance with 3D Modelling and Design.<br>🌱Avidly learning UI/UX, Blender and a couple of other handy software.<br>💬Ask me about anything!
-Always open to discussions and learning.<br>⚡Would love to collaborate on projects.<br>Looking for new oppurtunities.
+Always open to discussions and learning.<br>⚡Would love to collaborate on projects.<br>👀Looking for new oppurtunities.

 ## 🌐 Socials: